melowntech/workshop/clients/javascript/wmts-fancy-example.rst

 Next, we add GPX layers - it will contain mixed geometry of ``LineString`` and ``Point`` data.
-Data are already downloaded using jQuery, we just parse them and add them to the map
+Data are already downloaded using jQuery, we just parse them and add them to the map.
+The GPX files is :download:`srcs/prague-insbruck.gpx` downloadable too.

 .. literalinclude:: srcs/wmts-app-fancy.js
     :lines: 94-124